What bumblebees look for in a nest site

 Bumblebee nests don't live for long, so the nest should die naturally within a few months.
 After that time, the new queens will have flown from the nest to hibernate in the soil elsewhere.

 It is possible (although not particularly likely) that a different bumblebee queen will find and use the same hole next year.
+The old nest will die in the autumn though, and all the bees will have left or died.
+If you don't want bees in the same place again you can block the entrance to the nest up after it dies down.

 Staff from Bumblebee Conservation Trust are unable to move bumblebee nests, however if you really need to move the nest or would like more information on re-routing nest entrances, click here to view our guide to moving bumblebee nests.